 - Now, we will click on the Close button to close the existing workbook.

 - We will now open the new workbook that we have saved with a new name.

 - We will see that all the changes are saved in the worksheet.
-But the workbook does not have the deleted worksheet.
+However, the workbook does not have the deleted worksheet.

 - We will now open the old workbook.

-- We will see that changes we have made after the deletion are not saved but the workbook has the deleted worksheet in it.
+- We will see that the changes we have made after the deletion are not saved, but the workbook has the deleted worksheet in it.

 - We will now move the worksheet that was accidentally deleted from the old workbook to the new workbook.

 - To do that, we will right-click on the name of the sheet from the sheet tab.
 A menu will appear.
 We will click on the Move or Copy from that menu.

 - We will now select the name of the new workbook from the To book drop-down.

 - Then, we will select the move to end option from the Before sheet